hphelion/documentation/cloudos/install.setup-swift.md

 1. Launch the HP Cloud OS Installation Dashboard.
 Its URL is http://192.168.124.10:3000.
 For the Installation Dashboard's login, see the dashboard credentials topic on the <a href="https://cloudos.hpwsportal.com" target="new"> HP Cloud OS Catalog</a> portal.
 (Requires registration and login.)

-2. The Swift barclamp is pre-installed with a default proposal created (without assigned nodes).
+2. The Swift install module is pre-installed with a default proposal created (without assigned nodes).

 3. From the UI's top menu, select Barclamps > Cloud Infrastructure > Hp Cos Swift 100.